Adrian Scarlatache

-Adrian Manuel Scarlatache (born 5 December 1986) is a former Romanian professional footballer who played as a defender, currently assistant coach at Liga II club Concordia Chiajna.
+Adrian Manuel Scarlatache (born 5 December 1986) is a Romanian former professional footballer who played as a defender, currently head coach at Liga II club Concordia Chiajna.

 Club career

-He started his career for Dinamo București but was loaned out to different other clubs, amongst which Pandurii Târgu Jiu or Mioveni.
+Scarlatache started his career for Dinamo București but was loaned out to different other clubs, amongst which Pandurii Târgu Jiu or Mioveni.

-In 2011, he was loaned out to Khazar Lankaran, in Azerbaijan, where he impressed but was not kept.
+In 2011, he was loaned out to Khazar Lankaran, of the Azerbaijan Premier League, where he impressed but was not kept.
 He returned to Dinamo, where he became integral part of the first team, and scored the winning goal in the Romanian Cup final against Rapid București.
 After the final, he announced that he was leaving Dinamo, going back to Lankaran, where he signed a contract for two years with Khazar.

 On 2016, Scarlatache signed with Astra Giurgiu.

 On 4 September 2018, Scarlatache signed one-year contract with Zira FK.

 On 11 June 2019, Scarlatache signed a new one-year contract with Zira.

 On 22 June 2023, Argeș Pitești announced the signing of Scarlatache.